johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/ContentEditorUserGuide/README.md

 BodilessJS provides tools which allow non-developers to edit content inline using a browser, referred to in this document as the Edit Interface.
-For more information about launching the Edit Interface please see the Getting Started Documentation, note this will require some technical experience.
+For more information about launching the Edit Interface please see the [Getting Started documentation](../../../About/GettingStarted?id=creating-a-new-site) - _note this will require some technical experience._

 This guide focuses on 3 main parts:
 1. Edit Interface - including how to work with the tool bar and the editing